kalixia/xbee-tools/README.md

 ### XBee Sniffer

-This utility displays the received XBee requests on the console.
+This utility displays the received XBee packets on the console.

 ### XBee recorder/player